levist7/NLP_Disaster_Tweet_Analysis/README.md

 <img src = ".pipeline_summary.png">

-## Deliverables
+## Deliverables 📬

-Key files are given below: 📬

-* L4_Disaster_analysis_with_Tweets_LI - a notebook explaining the procedure of training four deep learning models
+1. L4_Disaster_analysis_with_Tweets_LI - a notebook explaining the procedure of training four deep learning models
-* models/model_final.7z - a trained deep learning model
+2. models/model_final.7z - a trained deep learning model
-* docs/submission.csv - a submission file predicting whether a set of tweets talk about real disaster or not
+3. docs/submission.csv - a submission file predicting whether a set of tweets talk about real disaster or not

 ## Model Performances